Use the links below to navigate to further information about each publication. Adobe Reader is required to view these documents.

 The WDC prepared a series of case studies from the Western Region of e-working in practice, some of which, but not all are included in the e-Working Policy Briefing No. 7.
 They can be downloaded at the following link:

-Download Case Studies WDC_Policy e-Work Case Studies (PDF 484KB)
+Download the Case Studies (PDF 484KB) WDC_Policy e-Work Case Studies

 On 30 January, the WDC was invited to give a presentation to officials of the Department of Social Protection working across the Western Region, providing an overview of the WDC’s analysis of a range of socio-economic issues.
 This comprehensive presentation analyses: